Why are our bottles different from others?

 Our Award Winning Plant Made bottles are your only choice for truly compostable bottles in the UK and Europe.

-100% Plant made bottles won’t undo what has already been done – but it may just help to stem the tide of plastic pollution and offer a better future for those we love and the future they inherit.
+100% Plant made bottles won’t undo what damage has already been done to the environment – but they may just help to stem the tide of plastic pollution and offer a better future for those we love and the future they inherit.